xixiaofinland/sfterm.nvim/README.md

 [sforg.nvim](https://github.com/xixiaofinland/sforg.nvim) plugin can retrieve and set a target_org value.

-In case you have it installed, the built-in commands for Salesforce will run against the target org value, meaning it adds a `-o target_org' paramater at end of commands`.
+In case you have it installed, the built-in commands for Salesforce will run against the target org value, meaning it adds a `-o target_org` paramater at end of commands.

 ## 4. Interact with the terminal